JEE Advanced

 • A candidate who qualifies in more than one category will be considered in all the categories to which he/she belongs for the purpose of ranking.

-• Only the candidates who score the minimum prescribed marks in each subject and in aggregate will be included in the rank list.
+• Only candidates who score the minimum prescribed marks in each subject and in aggregate will be included in the rank list.

 AAT Details

-• Only those candidates who have qualified in JEE (Advanced) 2023 are eligible to appear in AAT 2023.
+• Only those candidates who have qualified in JEE (Advanced) 2026 are eligible to appear in AAT 2026.

 • The exam will consist of one paper of three hours duration.